Timeline

 KRUSH is a dating and social community platform designed for global Asians and people who appreciate Asian culture.
 Unlike mainstream dating apps that treat identity as a filter, KRUSH positions cultural heritage as the foundation for meaningful connection.

-Our challenge was to evaluate whether that promise was actually coming through in the live app experience.
+Our challenge was to evaluate whether that promise was actually coming through in the live app experience with user research and usability testing.

 Outcome Preview

-Through six moderated user testing sessions, we identified three product opportunities:
+Through six moderated user testing sessions, we identified four product opportunities to help KRUSH make cultural connection easier to understand, express, and act on.

-These recommendations helped KRUSH understand where its cultural promise was landing, where it was breaking, and how the app could better support high-intent users seeking meaningful relationships.
+Together, these recommendations helped KRUSH see where its cultural promise was already landing, where users needed more support, and how the app could better turn shared context into meaningful connections.

 Design Artifact